The Waste Management Phoenix Open is a very unique event.

 He swashbuckled a little to make the first cut and there were glimpses of the Tiger of old, but I just don't think we are ever going to see the Woods we saw years ago when he shot ridiculous scores and reeled off Majors at will.

-However, after a bit of a capitulation, a course in the Emirates is great for Tiger because there is a bit of room, he won't be forced to hit the driver every time and I expect him to make a good score.
+However, a course in the Emirates is great for Tiger because there is a bit of room, he won't be forced to hit the driver every time and he'll expect to make a good score.

 Woods will be joined in Dubai by Rory McIlroy and Henrik Stenson but the fourth favourite is Spain's Rafael Cabrera-Bello, who won this event two years ago and has started 2014 in great style with top-five finishes in Qatar and Abu Dhabi.